Gen711/Fall18/phylogenetics.md

->Align the proteins using mafft
+>Align the proteins using mafft.
+It would be great if you figured out what the command is doing.

 ```
 mafft --reorder --bl 80 --localpair --thread 6 for_alignment.pep > for.tree
 ```

-> Make a phylogeny
+> Make a phylogeny.
+It would be great if you figured out what the command is doing.
 ```
 raxmlHPC-PTHREADS -f a -m PROTGAMMAAUTO -T 6 -x 37644 -N 100 -n tree -s for.tree -p 35 -o "sp|P31269|HXA9_HUMAN"
 ```